Ayush1511/Amazon_fine_food_review-analysis/README.md

 <li>After which the machine learning model at the backend will classifiy the review into positive,negative or neutral review.</li>
 </ul>

+## Methodology
+The dataset used for training the model is https://www.kaggle.com/snap/amazon-fine-food-reviews.
+### Flowchart of Methodology
 ## I/O screenshots
 ### Input
 ![](/Screenshots/i2.JPG)